MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-moving-scope.md

 Publishing an AppSource app to a sandbox environment as a DEV extension is a common scenario when you want to show a preview of your app to a customer or during active development.

 > [!NOTE]
-> From [!INCLUDE[prod_short](../includes/prod_short.md)] 2023 release wave 2, it's possible to install preview of AppSource apps on customer environments without publishing them as DEV extensions.
-For more information, see [Technical Validation FAQ](../developer/devenv-checklist-submission-faq.md).
+> From [!INCLUDE[prod_short](../includes/prod_short.md)] 2023 release wave 2, it's possible to install a preview of AppSource apps on customer environments without publishing them as DEV extensions.
+For more information, see [Technical Validation FAQ](../developer/devenv-checklist-submission-faq.md#questions-about-appsource-app-previews).

 ### Identity requirements for publishing an AppSource app as a DEV extension